 For a special dining experience, the Manohra River Cruise is a great choice.
 Converted rice barges provide an elegant way to see the Chao Phraya River at night and the food is superb too as you might expect from the chefs at the Anantara Riverside.
 Staying with the riverside theme, pay a visit to either Eagle’s Nest at Sala Arun for sunset drinks with exquisite views of Wat Arun or next door at Sala Rattanakosin for dinner.

 It seems that hardly a month goes by without another rooftop bar or restaurant opening in Bangkok.
 Traditional favourites can be found at Banyan Tree (Vertigo and Moon Bar) and Lebua State Tower (Sirocco and The Dome) to name just a few.
-For delightful views over Lumpini Park, check out Park Society at Sofitel So.
+For delightful views over Lumpini Park, check out SO /Bangkok.
 If you’ve over-indulged at the shopping malls in the Siam district, take time-out to recover at Red Sky Bar above the Centara Grand Hotel.

 Bangkok travel tips